cainhill/render-engine/README.md

 ## ⚙️ Environment Variables

-You can configure the video output quality, service ports, and system paths by passing the following environment variables into the Docker container:
+You can configure the video output rewolution and frames per second (FPS) by passing the following environment variables into the Docker container:

 | Variable | Description | Default | Options |
 | :--- | :--- | :--- | :--- |